 In this example, the units are set to Decimal Feet.

 Type OP in the Command line and press Enter to open the CAD Options dialog box.

 Select the Open and Save tab.
 Then set the Demand load ObjectARX apps menu to Command invoke.

 Don't see topography, grading, or other linework from a civil engineer's drawing after setting this option?
-Solution >
+Here's what to do.

 Complete Step 2 in each of the Xref files.